sw-samuraj/blog-concurrency/README.md

 # blog-concurrency

-A trial Clojure project for a blog post about concurrency.
+A trial Clojure project for a blog post about concurrency in Clojure.

 ## Usage